pvieira91/pvieira91.github.io/_posts/2016-10-26-run-array-of-promises-sequentially.markdown

 #### Examples

 Let's imagine we have an array representing a list of messages that we want to delete.
 In order to delete a message we need to make a XHR request which is async.
-This situation is well-suited for the use of `map`.
+This situation is well-suited for the use of `map` (each message will be transformed into a promise).

 ```javascript
 Promise